janodetzel/WatchListApp_MobileApplications_WWI19B2/README.md

-# MovieLibrary by JanoDetzel
+# WatchList App by JanoDetzel

 ## What

-With MovieLibrary you can organize your favourite movies in lists.
+With WatchList App you can organize your favourite movies in lists.

 ## How